Ondrej Palat Game Preview: Devils vs. Wild

 Palat Season Stats Insights

-- In 7 games this season, Palat has a plus-minus of -3, while averaging 14:23 on the ice per game.
+- In 8 games this season, Palat has averaged 14:23 on the ice, while putting up a plus-minus rating of -3.

-- Palat has yet to score a goal this season through seven games played.
+- Palat has yet to score a goal through eight games this year.

-- He has two games with a point this season, but in seven contests Palat has yet to walk off the ice having tallied two more more points.
+- Palat has recorded a point twice this year in eight games played, but did not have multiple points in either of those games.

-- Palat has had an assist twice this season in seven games played, but did not have multiple assists in either of those games.
+- Palat has an assist in two of eight games, but hasn't registered more than one in any game this season.

-- Given his moneyline odds, Palat has an implied probability of 31.2% of going over his assist prop bet.
+- There is an implied probability of 29.4% of Palat going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.